top of page

-Significant political machinations are taking place in the separatist state of Transnistria.
-There is a growing concern that Transnistria will ask Russia to annex them (again), reigniting the frozen political conflict into conventional war.
+Significant political machinations are taking place in the state of Transnistria.
+There is a growing belief that Transnistria will ask Russia to annex them (again).

 On 29 February, Russian President Vladimir Putin will make his annual address to the Federal Assembly.
 Transnistrian opposition MP Ghenadie Ciroba claims that “a request [will] be voiced on behalf of PMR citizens to accept Transnistria into the Russian Federation, and on 29 February, Putin will announce this in his Address, and the Federal Assembly will quickly decide to satisfy the request”.
 The question remains as to whether this will actually transpire.